uxlfoundation/oneapi-construction-kit/scripts/native_cpu_compiler_passes.rst

 Introduction
 ------------

-Files under this directory are ported from the [oneAPI Construction Kit](https://github.com/uxlfoundation/oneapi-construction-kit).
-They are used by NativeCPU to help create a pipeline for turning a base kernel into something which can be executed across multiple work items, including auto-vectorization.
+Files under this directory are ported from the `oneAPI Construction Kit`_.
+They are used by Native CPU to help create a pipeline for turning a base kernel into something which can be executed across multiple work items, including auto-vectorization.

 These files are largely from the sub-directories **modules/compiler/compiler_pipeline**, **modules/compiler/vecz** and **modules/compiler/multi_llvm**.
-Only files that are used have been copied and the **Cmake** files have been updated to fit in with LLVM components.
+Only files that are used have been copied and the **CMake** files have been updated to fit in with LLVM components.

 These sub-directories are used as follows: